indented-automation/Indented.PowerShell.Help/README.md

    - [x] Name
    - [x] Globbing (wildcard support)
    - [x] variableLength
-   - [x] Description (May import from comment-based help)
+   - [x] Description (set manually, or import from comment based help)
- - [ ] Inputs (where commenting of the type, or manual addition of a type is required)
+ - [x] Inputs (where commenting of the type, or manual addition of a type is required)
- - [ ] Outputs (where commenting of the type, or manual addition of a type is required)
+ - [x] Outputs (where commenting of the type, or manual addition of a type is required)
- - [ ] Examples
+ - [x] Examples
  - [ ] Links
- - [ ] Notes
+ - [x] Notes

 ### Help file converter

- - [ ] Convert from comment-based help to MAML help.
+ - [x] Convert from comment-based help to MAML help.
  - [ ] Convert from MAML help to comment-based help.
- - [ ] Replace comment-based help with an external help reference for existing functions and modules (may always be experimental).
+ - [ ] Replace comment-based help with an external help reference for existing functions and modules (using AST, must backup files prior to modification).
- - [ ] Replace an external help reference with comment based help for existing functions and modules (may always be experimental).
+ - [ ] Replace an external help reference with comment based help for existing functions and modules (using AST, must backup files prior to modification).
- - [ ] Customisable comment-based help formatting (comment character, indentation, key-work case, position.
+ - [x] Customisable comment-based help formatting (comment character, indentation, key-work case, position).
+Partial implementation in ConvertTo-CommentBasedHelp.

+## To-do / Experimental

+ - [ ] Allow automatic / elective insertion of default descriptions for parameters.
+ - [ ] Generate and update comment-based help block from function code (can be done as it is, but uses Update-HelpDocument -> MAML -> ConvertTo-CommentBasedHelp which is very wasteful).
+ - [ ] Script block style document / item creation.